Götterdämmerung: Scene 3

 Back in the Gibichung Hall, Gutrune awaits Siegfried's return.
 Hagen arrives ahead of the funeral party.
 Gutrune is devastated when Siegfried's corpse is brought in.
 Confronted with his sister's pain, Gunther blames Siegfried's death on Hagen, who replies that Siegfried had incurred the penalty of his false oath.
 Moreover, he claims the ring on Siegfried's finger by right of conquest.
 When Gunther objects, Hagen appeals to the vassals to support his lawful claim.
 Gunther draws his sword but Hagen attacks and easily kills him.
 As he moves to take the ring, however, Siegfried's hand rises miraculously in a threatening gesture.
-Hagen as well as all present recoil in utmost fear.
+Hagen, as well as all present, recoil in utmost fear.

 Brünnhilde, with her features as if transfigured, suddenly makes her entrance ("Schweigt eures Jammers jauchzenden Schwall!"), having in the meantime met on the river's shores the daughters of the Rhine, who talked to her about the ring and its curse.
 She proclaims Siegfried innocent, as she now recognizes that he betrayed her only due to an intrigue, and declares that Siegfried's betrayal and death were necessary for her to become all-knowing and completely free.

-As the queen of the Gibichungs she issues orders for a huge funeral pyre for the dead hero to be assembled by the river ("Starke Scheite schichtet mir dort") and takes from Siegfried's hand the ring; the Rhinemaidens are to claim it from her own ashes after fire has cleansed it of its curse ("Mein Erbe nun nehm' ich zu eigen").
-Lighting the pyre with a firebrand, she then sends Wotan's ravens home with "anxiously longed-for tidings" and tells them to command Loge, the god of fire that still burns on her rock, to fly to Valhalla and set it on fire ("Fliegt heim, ihr Raben!").
-After an apostrophe to the dead hero, Brünnhilde, willing to be reunited with her love, mounts her horse Grane and rides into the flames, joining Siegfried in death.
+As the queen of the Gibichungs, Brünnhilde then issues orders for a huge funeral pyre for the dead hero to be assembled by the river ("Starke Scheite schichtet mir dort"), and takes the ring from Siegfried's hand.
+With her eyes turned upwards to the sky, she then, in an apostrophe, addresses Wotan, the ruler of oaths and laws, and proclaims that the death of the free hero Siegfried has atoned for the god's guilt.
+Renouncing and overcoming the power of the ring through the might of grieving love, she bequeaths it to the Rhinemaidens — who are to claim it from her own ashes after fire has cleansed it of its curse — and declares that Wotan can finally truly rest in peace ("Mein Erbe nun nehm' ich zu eigen").
+Brünnhilde then lights the funeral pyre with a firebrand, and with "anxiously longed-for tidings", sends Wotan's ravens home to command Loge, the god of fire that still burns on her rock, to fly to Valhalla and set it on fire ("Fliegt heim, ihr Raben!").
+After a final eulogy to the dead hero, Brünnhilde, willing to be reunited with her love, mounts her horse Grane and, as a valkyrie, rides into the flames, joining Siegfried in death.